Big Swole: Professional wrestling career

+Early career (2015–2019)

 Hull made her professional wrestling debut in 2015.
 She made an appearance on Raw in August 2016 as Aerial Monroe, during which she competed against Nia Jax in a losing effort.
 She then competed in the 2018 Mae Young Classic tournament, where she was defeated by Zeuxis in the first round.
 On August 10, 2019, Hull defeated Zoe Lucas to become the Phoenix of Rise Champion.

+All Elite Wrestling (2019–2021)

 On August 31, she appeared in All Elite Wrestling (AEW) under the ring name Big Swole, competing in a 21-woman Casino Battle Royale on the All Out pre-show.
 In December 2019, AEW announced that Big Swole had signed with the promotion.
 After making multiple appearances on Dark, Swole made her Dynamite debut on December 11, during which she scored a victory over Emi Sakura in singles competition.
 In June 2020, she began a rivalry with Britt Baker, which led to her abducting Baker and tossing her into a trash bin during an episode of Dynamite; she was suspended in July for this act.
 Swole defeated Baker in a Tooth and Nail match, which was taped at Baker's dental office, on September 5 at All Out.
-On November 30, 2021, Swole announced her departure from AEW, which she later attributed to deficits in structure and diversity; in response, AEW president Tony Khan stated that he "let Swole's contract expire as I felt her wrestling wasn't good enough", whilst giving examples of the diverse structure in management (including himself) & the many diverse performers who had been successful in AEW.
+On November 30, 2021, Swole announced her departure from AEW, which she later attributed to deficits in structure and diversity; in response, AEW president Tony Khan stated that he "let Swole's contract expire as I felt her wrestling wasn't good enough", whilst giving examples of the diverse structure in management (including himself) & the diversity in performers who had been successful in AEW.

+Independent circuit (2021–2022)

+After departing AEW, Swole returned to performong on the independent scene with her latest match being on August 20, 2022.